-Fleischner Criteria Calculator for Incidental Pulmonary Nodules
+Fleischner Calculator for Incidental Pulmonary Nodules

 Management of incidental pulmonary nodules detected on CT based on the 2017 Fleischner Criteria guidelines from the Fleischner Society